zakkhoyt/greasemonkey/markdown_linker/markdown_linker.user.md

 * [ ] additional title dataSource: Infer from url
     * domain: last path component (sentence case)
     * github specific
+* [ ] inputs: add "From Clipboard" if the clipboard has appropriate content
+* [ ] output format (single, list)

-* After the implementation goals are met, it would be nice if this script could work for similar extensions (like `greasemonkey`), more browsers, etc...
+* [ ] After the implementation goals are met, it would be nice if this script could work for similar extensions (like `greasemonkey`), more browsers, etc...

-s